 To order now using PayPal or your credit card, click the top button below:

 To order five or more copies via PayPal or credit card, please contact me first at [email protected] for a total price on the number of copies you specify, especially if you live outside the U.S.

 Finally, you can pay for a print book or books by check for domestic orders.
 For the first copy, the cost is $20 (including postage and Colorado sales tax).
-To order more copies, email me at [email protected] for a total price on the number you specify.
+To order more copies and pay by check, email me at [email protected] to obtain the cost for the number of books you specify.
 Send the order information and payment to:

 116 Monarch Street